 Dos and Dont’s: Moving in the Summer

 Do expect to pay more.
-There’s no getting around the fact that summer is the most expensive time to move.
+There’s no getting around the fact that summer is the most expensive time to move, especially when it comes to moving services.
 Everything from moving containers to moving companies are in high demand during the summer months (also known as “peak moving season.”).
 The reason?
 For starters, with school out for the summer, families with school-age children are simply more keen to move during this time.
 College students are also moving into and out of their dorms during the beginning and ending of the summer.

 Do start the move early in the day.
 Beat the heat by starting your move early in the morning.
 This is when temperatures and humidity levels tend to be lowest during the summer months.
 We recommend starting as early as possible.
 In addition to beating the heat, you’re also more likely to beat the traffic by starting the move early.
 Aim to begin around 8 a.m. – or even earlier if possible.
 If mornings are not a convenient time for you (and you’re planning a DIY move), then we recommend moving in the late afternoon or evening hours when temperatures cool down.